 Kelowna’s newest urban winery (and cocktail bar) is Ricco Bambino.
 Tucked into the heart of downtown Kelowna on Pandosy Street, they are catering to the hipper genre of wine drinker with fun labelling and a fabulous room to taste in.

 Do plan to head out to Lake Country for a tour around this lush vineyard region.
 Intrigue Wines is open 7 days a week and offers a super fun tasting and shopping experience in their fabulous wine shop.
-Across the street, you can have lunch at The Chase Winery at their Garden Bistro.
+Across the street, you can have lunch at O'Rourke's Peak Cellars at their Garden Bistro.

 50th Parallel Winery - Photo by: David Vassiliev